gslab-econ/gslab_python/gslab_scons/README.md

 python -m gslab_scons.release version=<version name here>
 ```

 where `<version name here>` is the name of the version that
-that will be released.
+will be released.
 As an example, to release version
 v1.2.1 of a directory, navigate to the root of the directory and run:

 ```sh